ari-json/n8n-node-mcp-server/README.md

 - Check file permissions in the installation directory

 **Rate limiting from GitHub**
-- The server uses GitHub's public API which has rate limits
+- Without a token: 60 requests/hour limit
+- With a token: 5,000 requests/hour limit
+- Check your rate limit status using the tool
-- Consider adding a GitHub token for higher limits (future feature)
+- Add a GitHub token to your configuration (see above)

+**"401 Unauthorized" errors**
+- Your GitHub token may be invalid or expired
+- Generate a new token and update your configuration

 ## 🤝 Contributing